-In celebration of Earth Day and 100 years of National Parks, Northern Virginia Community College will host the 2016 Green Festival with Keynote Speaker Pete McBride – National Geographic Society’s “freshwater hero” and award-winning photographer, writer and filmmaker.
-Green Festival 2016 is scheduled for 9 a.m. to 3 p.m.
-Monday, April 18, 2016 in the forum of the Richard J. Ernst Community Cultural Center at NOVA’s Annandale Campus, 8333 Little River Turnpike, Annandale, VA.
+In celebration of Earth Day, Northern Virginia Community College will host the 2017 Green Festival with Keynote Speaker Sandra Postel, a water scientist for National Geographic and the director of the Global Water Policy Project.
+The 2017 Green Festival is scheduled for 9:15 a.m. to 3:30 p.m.
+Tuesday, April 25 in the gym and theater of the Richard J. Ernst Community Cultural Center at NOVA’s Annandale Campus, 8333 Little River Turnpike, Annandale, VA.

-NOVA has celebrated nature and national parks for many years by partnering with Fairfax County for Arbor Day celebrations before creating the Green Festival three years ago.
+NOVA has celebrated nature and national parks for many years by partnering with Fairfax County for Arbor Day celebrations before creating the Green Festival four years ago.
 This year’s theme is “We Are All Downstream – What’s in Our Oceans, Rivers, Streams and Creeks?”
 The Green Festival will include a screening of the film “A Plastic Ocean”; a green job fair with mock interview sessions; informational booths of local, regional and national environmental organizations; giveaways and lunch for pre-registered attendees.

-Space is limited for Green Festival 2016, and registration is required for workshops, lunch, swag and door prizes.
+Space is limited for Green Festival 2017, and registration is required for workshops, lunch, swag and door prizes.
 Registration will begin at 8:30 a.m. on site.
 Participants are welcome to park in the student lots for free during the event.
 To pre-register for the Green Festival, visit the website for this year’s event.
-For additional information about Green Festival 2016, contact Cheryl Robinette at firstname.lastname@example.org.
+For additional information about Green Festival 2017, contact Cheryl Robinette at firstname.lastname@example.org.

 Media Contact: Raytevia Evans | 703.425.5839 | email@example.com